bcdev/senbox-osgi-sandbox/README.md

 that is, all JARs in the `modules` folder of the app's installation directory are started as dynamic modules.
 For CLI apps, the launcher that constructs a classpath from all JARs in the `modules` folder.

+    Result: This is no problem.
+See code org.teo.TeoCli and org.teo.TeoGui code.
+For the CLI, less bundles are needed.
+Therefore a special launch configuration could be used or we could use special Bundle requirements, see _Bundle Requirements_ in chapter 3.3.6 of the OSGi core spec.

 *UC-2*: Run multiple app instances at the same time.
 This is mandatory for the CLI, desired for the GUI.
 There is no problem with Ceres in this case, because Ceres does not persistently maintain module state.

+    Result: with Felix there seems to be no problem as long as the framework property `org.osgi.framework.storage.clean` is not set.
+It's only value can be `onFirstInit` which will clear the cache before the framework is initialised and therefore causing multiple framework instances to fail.
+The current startup time is around 600ms.

 *UC-3*: Use the Toolbox API in non-OSGi based environments such as as Calvalus and MERCI.
 Use the API from other languages, such as the Python API wrapper.
 There is no problem with Ceres in this case, because Ceres does not persistently maintain module state.
 However,